CulturalMe/meteor-slingshot/README.md

 service.
 If a function is provided, it will be called with `userId` in the context and its return value is used as the key.

-`expire` Number (required) - Number of milliseconds in which an upload authorization will expire after the request was made.
+`expire` Number (optional) - Number of milliseconds in which an upload authorization will expire after the request was made.
+Default is 5 minutes.

 `acl` String (optional)

-`AWSAccessKeyId` String (required for AWS S3)
+`AWSAccessKeyId` String (required for AWS S3) - Can also be set in `Meteor.settings`

-`AWSSecretAccessKey` String (required for AWS S3)
+`AWSSecretAccessKey` String (required for AWS S3) - Can also be set in `Meteor.settings`

-`GoogleAccessId` String (required for Google Cloud Storage)
+`GoogleAccessId` String (required for Google Cloud Storage) - Can also be set in `Meteor.settings`

-`GoogleSecretKey` String (required for Google Cloud Storage)
+`GoogleSecretKey` String (required for Google Cloud Storage) - Can also be set in `Meteor.settings`